Working holiday visa: Japan

 A one-year visa may be granted to citizens of Denmark, France, Germany, Ireland, South Korea, Norway, Poland, Portugal, Slovakia, and the United Kingdom—with no extension possible.
-A six-month visa may be granted to citizens of Australia which can be extended twice and once for citizens of New Zealand and Canada.
+A six-month visa may be granted to citizens of Australia, which can be extended twice, and once for citizens of New Zealand and Canada.

 Malaysia

 Citizens of New Zealand aged 18–30 can apply for a 1-year Malaysian working holiday visa in the Federation of Malaysia.

 Citizens of Australia aged 18–30 can apply for a 1-year Malaysian working holiday visa under the work and holiday visa programme for the Federation of Malaysia.

-University students in Malaysia aged 18 to 28 can apply for Winter and Summer Work Travel (under the J1-visa to the US).
+University students in Malaysia aged 18 to 28 can apply for Winter and Summer Work Travel (under the J-1 visa) to the US.

 Philippines

 Citizens of New Zealand aged 18–30 can apply for a 1-year Philippine working holiday visa in the Republic of the Philippines.